What can parents do?

 - Remind your child once in a while that it can always come to you and you will always be there for them.

 - Encourage your child to tell adults about uncomfortable communication so it can get help to solve the problems in a good way.

 - How many of your friends have the courage to be themselves online

 - What would you do if someone would start teasing you online?

-- If you‘d start a Youtube channel, what would it be about?
+- If you would start a Youtube channel, what would it be about?

-- Which would you prefer; have one week off with your smartphone or two weeks without your smartphone?
+- Which would you prefer; have 1 week off with your smartphone or 2 weeks without your smartphone?